 The flatness of a surface can be measured by simply placing the part surface on a granite slab and running a height gauge over it.
 For accurate measurements, CMM’s are the best.
-Please make a note that you have to measure points all along the surface as its a 3D measurement and not a 2D measurement like straightness.
+Please note that you have to measure points all along the surface as it’s a 3D measurement and not a 2D measurement like straightness.

 You may like to read: What is profile tolerance?
 Definition with examples

 When Flatness tolerance is used?

 If you want to control the waviness of a surface but don’t want to have tight dimensional tolerance, then flatness tolerance can be an excellent option to achieve good parts.
 With flatness, you are specifying the amount of deviation allowed for your parts to function correctly.
 Flatness tolerance is beneficial when two parts are mating surface to surface, and you don’t want any leak in between those parts.